 A letter will be mailed to the current mailing/billing address on file if this threshold is met, and no future checks will be accepted.
 The Office of the Bursar is not responsible for delivery of mail or the accuracy of the address on file.

 Cost of Attendance

-Tuition and Fees for US Citizen and Resident Students
+Tuition and Fees

 Single Major